Long-range surveillance: Organization

-LRS units (LRSU) are infantry company-size elements that are assets within a battlefield surveillance brigade's Reconnaissance & Surveillance Squadron (R&S Squadron) designated as US Army Cavalry but are functionally Airborne infantry units.
-The LRSU is structured as an LRS Company comprising three LRS detachments, a communications Platoon, and a Troop Headquarters.
+LRS units (LRSU) were infantry company-size elements that are assets within a battlefield surveillance brigade's reconnaissance and surveillance squadron (R&S squadron) designated as US Army cavalry but were functionally airborne infantry units.
+The LRSU was structured as an LRS company comprising three LRS detachments, a communications platoon, and a troop headquarters.
 Within the LRS company, the LRS detachments typically have designated specialties.
-Typically, there are three teams, also known as "DETs."
+Typically, there were three teams, also known as "DETs."
 1st DET typically specializes in mountainous terrain/warfare.
-2nd DET is HALO (High Altitude, Low Open), specializing in airborne operations.
-This means jumping from a high-performance military aircraft at an altitude in excess of ten thousand feet and deploying parachutes at one to two thousand feet.
-2nd DET can also perform HAHO (High Altitude, High Open) operations.
-This means jumping from a high-performance military aircraft in excess of ten thousand feet and deploying parachutes shortly after leaving the aircraft.
-3rd DET is the dive detachment, specializing in water-borne operations such as scuba diving and infiltrating harbors and ports as well as employing the Zodiac.
+2nd DET specialized in airborne operations.
+3rd DET was the dive detachment, specializing in water-borne operations such as scuba diving and infiltrating harbors and ports as well as employing the Zodiac.

-LRS detachments are organized as five unsupported LRS teams.
+LRS detachments were organized as five unsupported LRS teams.

-LRS Team composition
+LRS team composition

-As with LRRP units of the past each US Army LRS team is composed of six soldiers:
+As with LRRP units of the past each US Army LRS team was composed of six soldiers: